Frederick Kingston’s Parents

 Regardless, Frederick continued to work their a little longer because it was very hard to get work and a lot of people were unemployed.
 Also, there was no public assistance at the time, only limited rations that local church parishes would give to widows and orphans.

-When Frederick was a young man in England, Parley P. Pratt was on mission for the LDS church in his area.
-Frederick heard some men talking about going to tar and feather Parley Pratt.
+When Frederick was a young man in England, Orson Pratt was on mission for the LDS church in his area.
+Frederick heard some men talking about going to tar and feather Orson Pratt.
 Frederick overheard one of them say, “When I rise up in meeting, that will be the signal.”
 So, Frederick went to the meeting and waited until the man stood up.
 When he did, Frederick jumped up too and knocked him down.
-Then he fought off two or three others while Parley escaped out of a window.
+Then he fought off two or three others while Orson escaped out of a window.

-It’s likely that if Frederick hadn’t stopped those men from tarring and feathering Parley P. Pratt, they may have killed him.
+It’s likely that if Frederick hadn’t stopped those men from tarring and feathering Orson Pratt, they may have killed him.